mackyle/ezcert/README.txt

 of options available when running the CACreateCert utility, look at the output of the CACreateCert -h command.

+A ConvertPubKey utility is also provided that can convert between OpenSSH and X.509 public key formats without using OpenSSH or OpenSSL.

 This software is licensed under the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 See the included